-The directors consider the fair value of the Unlisted Equity Investment was remained unchanged at HK\$24,000 as at 31 December 2023 (2022: loss on change in fair value of HK\$366,000 was recognised in other comprehensive income).
+The directors consider the fair value of the Unlisted Equity Investment remained unchanged at HK\$24,000 as at 31 December 2024 and 31 December 2023.
 Details of the fair value measurement of the Designated FVOCI are set out in Note 34(e).

-No Designated FVOCI have been disposed of during the current year (2022: Nil).
-There was no transfer of any cumulative gain or loss arising from Designated FVOCI within equity during the current year (2022: Nil).
+No Designated FVOCI have been disposed of during the current year (2023: Nil).
+There was no transfer of any cumulative gain or loss arising from Designated FVOCI within equity during the current year (2023: Nil).